 5. Sign up for a class or find a tutor

 If you have time in Ukraine for some Ukrainian classes or tutoring, you should definitely go for it.
-This way you will be able to get more language progress from your trip to Ukraine.
+That way you will be able to make more language progress from your trip to Ukraine.
 In my opinion, taking classes with a local teacher and discovering Ukrainian culture with other students could even become a highlight of your trip.

-The thing is, my colleagues and I don’t have much experience with Ukrainian language schools in Ukraine, so consider the list of schools below as a reference, not as recommendations.
-However, if you have had good experience at one of the Ukrainian language school in Ukraine, please share with us in the comments below.
+Truthfully, my colleagues and I don’t have much experience with Ukrainian language schools in Ukraine so consider the list of schools below as a reference, not as recommendations.
+However, if you have had good experience at a Ukrainian language school in Ukraine, please share your experience with us in the comments below.

 Ukrainian language schools in Kyiv

 Ukrainian language university courses at Kyiv-Mohyla Academy (my alma mater <3)

 International Ukrainian studies summer school “Step to Ukraine” from MIOK – International Institute of Education, Culture and Relations with Diaspora.
 Contact MIOK for more information here

 If you wish to take Ukrainian classes when it’s convenient for you, you can find a Ukrainian language tutor.

 My recommendation is the service called Ваш репетитор where I used to work as a tutor.
 You can fill in the form on their website or chat with them online by requesting a teacher with Ukrainian as a foreign language.
 They have a database of teachers and they will choose one for you for free!
 This is the form: